mkiser/WTFJHT/faq.md

 ---

-**A note on value**: WTFJHT is free to read and powered by members.
-Their support unlocks access for everyone else.
-If you can’t pay right now, that's totally fine!
+**A note on non-financial forms of membership**: While WTFJHT is free to read, the supporting members unlock access for everyone else.
+So if you can’t pay right now, that's totally fine!
 Please stay.
-Non-financial forms of membership are just as important and impactful as financial forms of membership.
+Non-financial forms of membership are just as important and impactful as financial forms of membership!
 The best way to contribute to the success is to share it with your friends and family.
 It’s free and has a big impact.
 But if you can, your [membership](https://whatthefuckjusthappenedtoday.com/membership/) keeps this independent, ad-free service alive for all.

 {% include_cached pledge.html %}